-Crews respond to house fire on North 22nd Street early Wednesday morning
+Crews respond to vacant house fire on North 22nd Street early Wednesday morning

 Latest Weather Blog

+Crews respond to vacant house fire on North 22nd Street early Wednesday morning

-BATON ROUGE - Crews responded toa house fire on North 22nd Street early Wednesday morning.
+BATON ROUGE - Crews responded to a fire at a vacant house on North 22nd Street early Wednesday morning.

-This is a developing story.
-WBRZ has reached out to officials for any information on a cause and whether there were any injuries.
+The Baton Rouge Fire Department said it was called to the home on Edgewood Drive around 3:30 a.m. and found heavy smoke coming from the building.

+Crews were able to keep the flames from spreading to nearby structures, and there were no injuries.

 More News